flahartyka/AKU-progression-efficientnet/README.md

 # AKU EfficientNet Models

 # Nitisinone Surveys
-In the directory `surveys` you will find an example nitisinone status survey with real AKU cervical and lumbar images that was sent to participants.
-You will also find a copy of all the responses, including the commentary that participants left about why they made certain predictions about a patient's nitisinone status.
-Additionally, you can find the participants self-rated confidence level about the survey.
+In the directory `surveys` you will find an example nitisinone status survey with real AKU cervical and lumbar images that was sent to participants (Nitisinone Survey Example.pdf).
+You will also find a copy of all the responses, including the commentary that participants left about why they made certain predictions about a patient's nitisinone status (Nitisinone Survey Responses.xlsx).
+Additionally, within this document, you can also find the participants self-rated confidence level about the survey.